-ONS has produced an article 'Interpreting the Recent Behaviour of the Economy' available on the ONS website to aid interpretation of movements in the economy.
+We have produced an article 'Interpreting the Recent Behaviour of the Economy' available on our website to aid interpretation of movements in the economy.

-ONS has also produced a short guide to the UK National Accounts (136.8 Kb Pdf).
+We have also produced a short guide to the UK National Accounts (136.8 Kb Pdf).
 For information on the different estimates of GDP, ONS has released a video.